 The Rules Advisor certification allows for a player to set themselves apart in their communities by recognizing a heightened understanding of Magic rules and interactions.
 This certification is perfect for a individual who wants to offer additional assistance in resolving complicated game situations or answer rules related questions from other players.

 RAs are only tested on the rules of the game, but have not been tested on how to run a tournament or deal with player issues.
 If you are a Rules Advisor who wants to learn how to help solve issues when things go wrong, or how to run an event at your local game store, than you’ll want to start looking at Level 1.

-RAs are non-paying members and not certified Judges, and therefore do not get access to Member Mailings or other Judge Benefits.
+RAs are non-paying members and not certified Judges, and therefore do not get access to Judge Benefits.